muppet9010/Factorio-JD-17-Simulation/README.md

 Notes
 -----------
-At present the new researches don't have any specific placement order in the tech tree and old technologoes haven't been re-ordered.
+ - At present the new researches don't have any specific placement order in the tech tree and old technologoes haven't been re-ordered.
 So they may be a little oddly placed.
+ - This mod doesn't try to deal with any previous researches and thus isn't compatible with exisitng saves.
+Start a new game with the mod.
+ - The mod won't be compatible with 0.17 when it is released as there will be duplicate and overwriting technologies, recipes, etc. There is no intention to make the mod compatible with 0.17 when it is released as the mod is a simulation of a posisble 17 exerpience.